Skip to content

 About the Series:

-Join the Ackland Film Forum on the evenings of Monday, February 23, Monday, March 9, and Tuesday, March 24 for Growing Up, Looking Back, a series that accompanies the Ackland exhibition Bill Bamberger: Boys Will Be Men.
+Join the Ackland Film Forum this spring for Growing Up, Looking Back, a series that accompanies the Ackland exhibition Bill Bamberger: Boys Will Be Men.
 This semester’s series highlights the filmgoing experience by using three local movie theaters as its venues.

 The Ackland Film Forum is co-organized by the Ackland Art Museum and UNC Film Studies, housed in the UNC-Chapel Hill Department of English and Comparative Literature.